 The first, and perhaps most important, part of this patient’s treatment was the use of a thyroid medication known as Liothyronine.

 It was diagnosed that this patient was suffering from low T3 syndrome in the postpartum period (assessed through free T3 and thyroid testing).

-Low T3 is a condition which results in low circulating levels of the most important thyroid hormone in the body known as Triiodothyronine.
+Low T3 is a condition that results in low circulating levels of the most important thyroid hormone in the body known as triiodothyronine.